Arthur-Matias/mod-the-cube-unity/README.md

 ## :dart: About ##

-A Unity challenge that consisted in modding scene with a cube on it.
+A Unity challenge that consisted in modding scene with a cube on it, and then building it for the web with OpenGL.

 ## :sparkles: Features ##